Miranda is a strategic and adaptive leader at the forefront of collaboration and innovation across the Australian energy resources sector.

 Polly has a wealth of experience in corporate strategy development and execution, financial management, program and project management.
 Prior to NERA, she held a number of senior positions at State Trustees, including Strategy Execution Manager and Acting General Manager of Corporate Operations.
 She holds a Bachelor in Management Studies, majoring in finance and human resource management from Waikato University, New Zealand.

-As Project Manager at NERA, Tim’s role is to ensure the effective delivery of programs and designated projects.
+As Project Portfolio and Business Development Manager at NERA, Tim’s role is to ensure the effective delivery of programs and designated projects.
 This includes managing key stakeholder relationships, promoting project outcomes and identifying opportunities for collaboration in the energy resources sector.
 Tim holds a Bachelor of Engineering and a Master of Business Administration.

 Joining NERA in 2019, Gavin brings broad operational experience in manufacturing and mining production and technical management positions, gained within South Australian industry.